mattjsnow/azure-soc-honeynet/README.md

 Detailed Hardening Steps:
 Virtual networks were protected using Azure Firewall.
 Subnets were associated with network security groups to control traffic flow.
-Adaptive network hardening recommendations were applied to internet-facing virtual machines to further fortify defenses.
+Adaptive network hardening recommendations were applied to internet-facing virtual machines.
-Azure AI Services resources were configured to restrict network access, reducing the attack surface.
 Azure Key Vaults were configured to utilize private link, enhancing security and confidentiality of stored secrets.

 ## Attack Maps Before Hardening / Security Controls